 - amounts from the sale of real property that is capital property;

-- amounts from the sale of the goodwill of a business on which no QST is payable.
+- amounts from the sale of the goodwill of a business where no QST is payable on the sale.

 - The business is a corporation resulting from an amalgamation.
 In such a case, the value of the taxable supplies made by each predecessor corporation must be taken into account.